mohammad-danial/mohammad-danial/README.md

 * 🌍  I'm based in Jordan
 * ✉️  You can contact me at [mhdkhaled.danial@gmail.com](mailto:mhdkhaled.danial@gmail.com)
 * 🧠  I'm learning to deploy ML projects
-* 🤝  I'm open to collaborating on ML, DL, Data Scraping, SEO, NLP and Native Android
+* 🤝  I'm open to collaborate on ML, DL, Data Scraping and NLP projects.

 ### Skills